 On balance, this paper is explicit encouragement for focal treatment, particularly because of the favorable preservation and/or recovery of urinary and sexual performance.
 “Most complications are mild and follow the 30-day period after treatment, these can be managed with medication and do not require invasive procedures in the majority of patients.
 Urinary incontinence is rare, and the risk of new onset erectile dysfunction is much lower than for whole gland treatments.”

 It is doubtful any urologist today would take issue with the principles of focal treatment for carefully qualified patients.
 While there may be traditionalists who do not themselves offer focal therapy, larger numbers of urologists are seeking training and experience in one or more focal modalities.
 In addition, the benefits of multiparametric MRI for detecting and diagnosing PCa, and for qualifying patients for any form of treatment as well as Active Surveillance, are widely acknowledged and embraced.
+In fact, our own Center specializes in three focal therapies guided by real-time MRI: Focal Laser Ablation (FLA), TULSA-PRO, and Exablate (MRI-guided Focused Ultrasound).
 In this “brave new world,” urologists agree on focal therapy’s benefits.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
 Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.